NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Ring of Spell Turning.md

 * * *

-**Effect** The ring replicates the effects of an 8th-rank [[Spells/Spell Turning|Spell Turning]] with a counteract modifier of 1d20+35, possibly causing the triggering spell to reflect back on its caster.
+**Effect** The ring replicates the effects of an 8th-rank [[Spell Turning|Spell Turning]] with a counteract modifier of 1d20+35, possibly causing the triggering spell to reflect back on its caster.

 The ring can reflect no more than 9 total ranks of spells per day.
 If you activate the ring to reflect a spell that would exceed this limit, the attempt fails, but the attempted usage of the ring does not count toward the daily limit.